-The CC is governed by the Compensation Committee Charter, see point 3.5.2 in the Corporate Governance section.
-The Committee consists of the Chairperson who is an independent and non-executive member of the Board, the Vice Chairman of the Board and two other non-executive members of the Board.
+The CC is governed by the Compensation Committee Charter (see point 3.5.2 in the Corporate Governance section).
+The Committee consists of the Chairperson who is an independent and non-executive member of the Board.
+The other members shall be a minimum of three other non-executive members of the Board.

 The members of the CC have been elected by the shareholders for one year.
 The Chairperson was appointed by the Board of Directors.
-On 31 December 2016, the composition of the CC was as follows:
+On December 31, 2018, the composition of the CC is as follows:

 Chairman Members

-Beat Hess Andreas Koopmann

-Jean-Pierre Roth
+Beat W. Hess Jean-Pierre Roth

 Patrick Aebischer

+Ursula M. Burns

-The tasks and areas of responsibility of the CC are described on page 12 of the Corporate Governance Report 2016.
+The tasks and areas of responsibility of the CC are described on page 13 of the Corporate Governance Report 2018.